Busch Gardens Williamsburg Park Info

 Busch Gardens Rides

-State of the art technology makes Busch Gardens coasters some of the most exciting around.
+State of the art technology makes the park’s coasters some of the most exciting around.
+Daredevils beware, Tempesto, the park’s newest thrill ride, opened in April 2015 and thrills riders with a “loop the loop” that defies gravity just like the Italian stunt for which it was named.
 Be sure to try Alpengeist and Apollo’s Chariot both of which have been named among the top ten steel coasters in the world, or tame the Loch Ness Monster with interlocking loops and a blackout tunnel that have made it a park favorite for years.

 The mighty Griffon can be found in the New France area of Busch Gardens.
 With speeds over 75mph, Griffon lifts riders more than 205 feet in the air and simply hangs for several seconds before taking the 90 degree drop that sends you soaring.